syseleven/grav-docs-syseleven-stack/pages/04.Reference/04.block-storage/docs.en.md

 | Volume resizing                         | yes (offline*) | yes (offline*)
 | Volume backups                          | no | no

-* offline meeans, that this functionality is only supported for volumes that are not attached to a virtual machine.
+* offline means, that this functionality is only supported for volumes that are not attached to a virtual machine.

 ### Block storage volumes